gcharang/circle-ecosystem/README.md

 1. An image of your app / company logo
 2. A yaml file with the requested information about your app (one app per yaml file)

+### Legal Disclaimer
+By submitting your name and logo, you (i) represent and warrant that you are authorized to bind your company or protocol; and (ii) hereby grant Circle permission to use your name and logo on its website and in its marketing materials.

 ## Logo Constraints
 Logos should conform to the following parameters: